* Dollar index hovers near lowest in nearly 2 weeks

 “Talk that (the Fed‘s) QE might end this year seems to be receding somewhat, due to the recent weakness of economic data,” said a trader for a Japanese bank in Tokyo, referring to the Fed’s bond-buying programme.

-The euro slipped 0.1 percent to $1.3088, giving back a bit of the gains it made on Monday, when the single currency rose 0.5 percent after Italy formed a government and ended two months of political uncertainty.
+The euro held steady at $1.3096.
+The euro had risen 0.5 percent on Monday after Italy formed a government and ended two months of political uncertainty.

 Italian benchmark borrowing costs fell to their lowest since October 2010 at an auction on Monday, after Italy’s new prime minister, center-left politician Enrico Letta, named a coalition government on Saturday.